RedHatInsights/frontend-components/packages/config/README.md

 This settings will redirect all requests to `appUrl` to your local `index.html` file and will replace ESI tags for Chrome.

+By default, all subroutes are (`/beta/settings/sources/new`) will be redirected to `index.html`, you can disable this behavior by setting `disableFallback: true`.

 #### Prod environment example

 ```jsx